cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 Building the images
 -------------------

-Before starting any containers you have to build the corresponding image.
+Before starting any containers you have to build the corresponding images.
-``docker-compose`` will do this for you if they do not exist.
+``docker-compose up`` will do this for you if they do not yet exist.

-If you see the need to manually rebuild them you can do so using ``docker-compose build``.
+Should you see the need to manually rebuild them you can do so using ``docker-compose build``.
-As the compose file is in a subdirectory you have to tell ``docker-compose`` where it should look for it using ``--file`` flag.
+As the compose file is in a subdirectory you have to tell ``docker-compose`` where it has to look for it using the ``--file`` flag.
+The flag needs to be places between ``docker-compose`` and the subcommand.
 Another possibility is to simply change you working directory to the parent directory of the compose file.